Markus-Martin/Chess/README.md

 2 - Incorporates controlled squares, time frame (early, mid, late) and king safety

 ## References
-Much of the neural network was made using Dr. Phil's video as reference: https://www.youtube.com/watch?v=wc-FxNENg9U
+Much of the neural network was made using Dr. Phil's video as reference: https://www.youtube.com/watch?v=wc-FxNENg9U.
+The banner was made with https://www.canva.com/.
+Finally, it's difficult to find where the images originated (as they are copied everywhere) from but the chess pieces were obtained from free clipart websites.
 ### Dependencies
 The Chess game uses the follow python libraries:
 pygame - used to render the game